 DR. RON SAVAGE

-Dr. Ron Savage, PINK Board Member, has worked with children, adolescents and young adults with neuro-developmental disabilities (i.e., acquired brain injuries, autism, developmental disabilities and other neurological disabilities) for over 40 years.
-He is the President Emeritus of the Sarah Jane Brain Foundation and the International Academy of Hope (IHope) in New York City.
+Dr. Ron Savage has worked with children, adolescents and young adults with neuro-developmental disabilities (i.e., acquired brain injuries and other neurological disabilities) for over 45 years.
+He is currently the Chairman of the Board for PINK Concussions, dedicated to understanding the unique differences in concussions and brain injuries in the female brain.

 Dr. Savage served as Executive Vice President for the Bancroft Neurosciences Institute and directed the pediatric services division for Bancroft NeuroHealth in New Jersey.
-He is the former Senior Vice President of Behavioral Health and Rehabilitative Services at The May Institute in Massachusetts and the former Director of Clinical Services for Rehabilitation Services of New York.
-In addition, Dr. Savage has started, directed and consulted with numerous specialized brain injury programs (inpatient and post-acute) for children and young adults throughout the country.
+He is the former Senior Vice President of Behavioral Health and Rehabilitative Services at The May Institute and The May Center for NeuroRehabilitation in Massachusetts and the former Director of Clinical Services for Rehabilitation Services of New York (540 inpatient subacute beds for TBI).

 Back to Team